Skip to content

 1. Climate – the law governing operations that emit Greenhouse Gases (e.g. carbon trading) is addressed by Environment and Climate Change international guides, in respect of ESG: a.
 Is there any statutory duty to implement net zero business strategies; b.
 Is the use of carbon offsets to meet net zero or carbon neutral commitments regulated; c.
 Have there been any test cases brought against companies for undeliverable net zero strategies; d.
 Have there been any test cases brought against companies for their proportionate contribution to global levels of greenhouse gases (GHGs)?

-1. There is no general legal obligation in Germany to implement net-zero business strategies.
-However, the European Corporate Sustainability Due Diligence Directive (CSDDD) requires certain companies to adopt and implement a climate mitigation plan.
-This plan must align their business strategy with the transition to a sustainable economy and the 1.5°C target set by the Paris Agreement, including interim targets, decarbonization measures, and investment details (Art.
+a.
+There is no general legal obligation in Germany to implement net-zero business strategies.
+However, the European Corporate Sustainability Due Diligence Directive (CSDDD) originally required certain companies to adopt and implement a climate mitigation plan.
+This plan was intended to align their business strategy with the transition to a sustainable economy and the 1.5°C target set by the Paris Agreement, including interim targets, decarbonization measures, and investment details (Art.
 22 EU Directive 2024/1760).
-Companies covered by existing EU reporting obligations are considered compliant with this requirement.
-The CSDDD has been in force since July 2024 and should be transposed into national law by July 2026.
+The CSDDD entered into force in July 2024 and was to be transposed into national law by July 2026.
 However, on February 26, 2025, the European Commission published a proposal for an Omnibus Simplification package.
-The regulation is intended to bundle the obligations of the Corporate Sustainability Reporting Directive (CSRD), the CSDDD, the Taxonomy Regulation and the Sustainable Finance Disclosure Regulation (SFDR).
-The aim of the Omnibus Simplification package is to reduce the bureaucratic burden on companies, especially SMEs.
-The European Parliament and the European Council will discuss the proposed regulation.
-Amendments are still possible during this process.
-The European Commission is planning to weaken the CSDDD to the effect that companies will have to draw up climate plans with implementation measures, but their actual implementation will no longer be mandatory.
+The regulation was intended to bundle and simplify the obligations of the Corporate Sustainability Reporting Directive (CSRD), the CSDDD, the Taxonomy Regulation and the Sustainable Finance Disclosure Regulation (SFDR), with the aim of reducing the bureaucratic burden on companies, especially on small and medium-sized enterprises (SMEs).
+Following the legislative process for the Omnibus Simplification package, Directive (EU) 2026/470 was published in the Official Journal of the European Union on February 26, 2026.
+The Directive amends certain sustainability reporting and due diligence requirements under the CSRD and the CSDDD.
+In this context, Art.
+22 of Directive (EU) 2024/1760 has been deleted without replacement.
+As a result, the CSDDD no longer contains a requirement for companies to adopt and implement climate mitigation or transition plans aligned with the 1.5°C target of the Paris Agreement.

-2. In Germany and Europe, the use of carbon offsets to meet net zero or carbon neutral commitments is currently primarily regulated by the EU Emissions Trading System (EU ETS) and the Effort Sharing Regulation (ESR).
+b.
+In Germany and Europe, the use of carbon offsets to meet net zero or carbon neutral commitments is currently regulated under the EU Emissions Trading System (EU ETS) and rules on environmental and climate-related claims.
 Under the EU ETS, companies in sectors such as power generation and heavy industry must hold permits, called European Union Allowances (EUAs), for each ton of CO2 they emit.
-Companies can use carbon offsets, called Certified Emission Reductions (CERs), to meet part of their emissions reduction targets.
-Similarly, under the ESR, each EU member state has a national target for reducing emissions in sectors such as transport, buildings, and agriculture.
+The system operates on a cap-and-trade basis and covers sectors such as electricity and heat production, energy-intensive industry, aviation and, more recently, maritime transport.
+However, the use of international carbon offsets, called Certified Emission Reductions (CERs),is no longer permitted under the EU ETS.
+Since the start of Phase IV of the system (2021-2030), operators must cover their emissions exclusively with EUAs.
+In addition, the Effort Sharing Regulation (ESR) establishes binding national emission reduction targets for sectors not covered by the EU ETS such as transport, buildings, and agriculture.

-5. The number of climate lawsuits is currently increasing rapidly and will occupy the German courts more and more, partly because they involve complex new legal issues that cannot be easily dealt with using the current legal system and its interpretation.
+The number of climate lawsuits is still increasing rapidly and will occupy the German courts more and more, partly because they involve complex new legal issues that cannot be easily dealt with using the current legal system and its interpretation.

-6. There are currently no known test cases (Musterklagen), but individual claims.
+d.
+Some individual claims have been brought against companies that are regarded as strategic test cases.
 For example, a Peruvian farmer has sued the energy utility company RWE AG because he blames RWE for climate change by emitting an estimated 0.47% of worldwide greenhouse gases over the last hundred years.
 Due to climate change, the farmer claims, glaciers are melting and threatening his property in a valley below a glacier in the Andes.
 The plaintiff seeks, among other things, a reduction in greenhouse gases by RWE in Germany and payment for appropriate protective measures against the threat of flooding.
 The first instance court rejected the claim, among other reasons, because of the lack of causality between the share of greenhouse gas emissions in Germany and the concrete damage in Peru.
-The case is currently on appeal.
-A judgement is expected this year.
+However, the Hamm Higher Regional Court admitted the claim as admissible in 2017 and ordered the taking of evidence on the potential risk posed to the plaintiff’s property.
+In May 2025, the court ultimately dismissed the lawsuit on its merits, finding that the plaintiff had not sufficiently demonstrated a concrete risk of damage.
+At the same time, the court did not rule out the possibility that companies could be held liable under civil law for their proportionate contribution to global greenhouse gas emissions.
+The case has therefore attracted considerable international attention.

 2. Biodiversity – are new projects required to demonstrate biodiversity net gain to receive development consent?

 In Germany, there are currently no legal regulations requiring a net gain of biodiversity as a condition to obtain development permits.
 However, the EU Commission’s Environmental Services has published a guidance on a “No Net Loss/Net Gain” of biodiversity as part of the new EU Biodiversity Strategy.
 The implementation and application of the guideline is voluntary so far and has rather the character of a “best practice” catalogue.
-In Germany, there are still certain legally binding regulations in environmental laws such as Section 15 BNatSchG, including regulations on compensation and avoidance of interventions in the environment.
-The German Environmental Impact Assessment Act requires certain industrial projects to undergo an assessment of their impact on biodiversity in order to obtain planning permission.
+In Germany, there are still certain legally binding regulations in environmental laws such as Section 15 of the Federal Nature Conservation Act (BNatSchG), including regulations on compensation and avoidance of interventions in the environment.
+The German Environmental Impact Assessment Act (UVPG) requires certain industrial projects to undergo an assessment of their impact on biodiversity in order to obtain planning permission.
 This is the case for mines, for example.

 3. Water – are companies required to report on water usage?